-The main reason concrete floors are stained is because paint, even special concrete paint, does not adhere well, or last.
+One of the main reasons concrete floors are stained is because paint, even special concrete paint, does not adhere well, or last.
 Stain, under a durable, clear sealer, does last, especially if the floor is cleaned and maintained.
-Concrete stains are also chosen instead of colored epoxy coatings, for example, because their translucency helps make concrete look like something stylish and expensive, like marble, granite, travertine, flagstone, and other forms of natural stone, rather than something merely utilitarian and functional.
-Decorative concrete scoring may also then be performed to create patterning effects that complement or enhance this "natural stone" appearance.
-Here are some of the most popular Acid Stained Concrete Scoring Patterns.
+Concrete stains are also chosen instead of paint, or colored epoxy coatings, because their translucency helps make concrete surfaces look like something stylish and expensive, like marble, granite, travertine, flagstone, and other forms of natural stone rather than something just utilitarian and functional.
+Decorative concrete saw-cutting - or "scoring" - may also then be performed to create patterning effects that complement or enhance this "natural stone" appearance.

-For an illustration of the basic acid stain colors, see these color charts: Brickform E-Stain; Legacy Fresco; Artcrete Faux Brick; EZCHEM PermaPro; and SCP Chrome-Etch.
+There is a growing variety of concrete staining materials on the market.
+Acid stains, and the earth tones colors they offer, are the most popular and provide the most"natural" look of all concrete stains.
+But for wider color range and variation, and greater control over detail, tints, dyes and acrylic stains (water- and solvent-based) are also used.
+To see the basic range of acid stain colors, please refer to these color charts: Brickform E-Stain; Legacy Fresco; Artcrete Faux Brick; EZCHEM PermaPro; and SCP Chrome-Etch.
 To view some of the brighter colors attainable with tints, dyes and acrylic stains, see these color charts: Consolideck GemTone; Chroma-Tech Polystains; H&C Dye Stains; and Mason's Select.

 We use a range of concrete coloring options depending on the needs of a particular project.